 - what the process looks like

 At that point, he schedules a 15-minute phone call with you to make sure that it’s a good fit and that you’ll enjoy working together.
-(And for Frank to make sure, you are at a point that you are ready for this kind of package.)
+(And for Frank to make sure, you are at a point where you are ready for this kind of package.)

 If you both agree, then Frank follows the call up with his combined “proposal and contract.”